Khalil Mack: 2015

 In March 2015, the NFL amended the league's uniform numbering rules to allow linebackers to wear the numbers 40–49.
 As a result, Mack considered reverting from the number 52 to 46, the number he wore during his college career, but ultimately decided not to do so.
 In August 2015, Mack was named as the NFL's number one "making the leap" player.
 Before the start of the season, he shifted from linebacker to right defensive end and played at both positions.

 During a Week 3 27–20 road victory over the Cleveland Browns, Mack recorded four tackles and his first two sacks of the season on Josh McCown.
 During a Week 13 18–13 road loss to the Detroit Lions, he had eight tackles and sacked Matthew Stafford twice.
 In the next game against the Tennessee Titans, Mack recorded six tackles and another two sacks on rookie Marcus Mariota during the 24–21 road victory.

 During a Week 15 road matchup against the Denver Broncos, Mack sacked Brock Osweiler five times, tying a franchise record for sacks in a game previously set by defensive end Howie Long in 1983.
 This was Mack's third game in a row in which he recorded multiple sacks.
 The game, which the Raiders won 15–12, was the franchise's first victory over the Broncos since September 2011.
 The following week, Mack was voted to his first Pro Bowl, along with teammates safety Charles Woodson and fullback Marcel Reece.

-Mack finished his second professional season with 77 combined tackles (57 solo), 15 sacks, two forced fumbles, and two pass deflections in 16 games.
+Mack finished his second professional season with 77 combined tackles (57 solo), 15 sacks, two forced fumbles, and two pass deflections in 16 games and starts.
 At the end of the season, Mack became the first player in NFL history to make the AP All-Pro First Team at two positions in the same year: right defensive end and outside linebacker.
 He was ranked 13th by his fellow players on the NFL Top 100 Players of 2016.